 As you get older, it’s important you continue to eat well.
 Changes in your body result in lower energy (calorie) requirements.
 It is therefore important to reduce portion sizes if activity is low, and to cut down on sugary snacks such as cakes and buns.

 What to eat

-The Eatwell Guide is split into four main food groups:
+The Eatwell guide is split into five main food groups:

 - Fruit and vegetables

 - Potatoes, bread, rice, pasta and other starchy foods

 - Beans, pulses, fish, eggs and other proteins

 Further information on the Eatwell guide is available at:

 Eating five or more portions of fruit and vegetables a day can help prevent heart disease and some types of cancer.
 Fruits and vegetables are full of vitamins, minerals and fibre, and are low in fat.